First results of a Monolithic Active Pixel Sensor with Internal Signal Gain Fully Integrated in a 180 nm CMOS Technology: Electrical and Optical Characterization

 \subsection{Electrical and optical characteristics in DC measurements}

 The measured reverse $I-V$ characteristics of CASSIA matrix M2 (DP gain layer) in dark conditions and under continuous visible light illumination are shown in Figure~\ref{iv_m2}a.
-During the measurements, the DC currents of substrate, electronics p-well and n$^{+}$-electrode are continuously measured.
-The hard breakdown voltage, $V_{BR}$, equals 54.4~V. The dark current is under 10~pA at reverse voltages under 30~V and is limited by the noise of the measurement setup.
-The current increase saturation that can be observed at voltages above 63~V is due to a series resistance, mostly contributed by the epitaxial layer resistance under the substrate contact at the periphery.
-The photocurrent, defined as the difference between the illuminated current and dark current, is constant with voltage up to 38~V, which implies that the photosensitive region does not increase with voltage in this range.
-Above 38~V, the photocurrent increases, which is caused by the onset of avalanche multiplication.
+During the measurements, the DC currents of substrate, electronics deep p-well and n$^{+}$-electrode are continuously measured.
+The hard breakdown voltage, $V_{\text{BR}}$, equals 54.4\,V. The dark current is under 10\,pA at reverse voltages under 30\,V and is limited by the noise of the measurement setup.
+The current increase with voltage approaches linear growth at voltages above 63\,V is due to a series resistance, mostly contributed by the epitaxial layer resistance under the substrate contact at the periphery.
+The photocurrent, defined as the difference between the illuminated current and dark current, is constant with voltage up to 38\,V, which implies that the photosensitive region does not increase with voltage in this range.
+Above 38\,V, the photocurrent increases, which is caused by the onset of avalanche multiplication.
 Such an increase is not observed in the dark current characteristics, since it is under the noise floor.
-The calculated photo-to-dark-current ratio (PDCR) and gain, defined as a ratio of photocurrent in each bias point and photocurrent at low voltage (at 30 V) before the onset of avalanche multiplication, are shown in figure~\ref{iv_m2}b.
-The gain becomes higher than 1 at 38~V and gradually increases to above 5000 at 62~V, where its further increase is limited by series resistance.
-Such a voltage range of 24~V with gain increase is useful both for LGAD and SPAD mode of operation, where gain can be precisely controlled by adjusting the bias point.
+The calculated photo-to-dark-current ratio (PDCR$=\frac{I_{\text{illuminated}}-I_{\text{dark}}}{I_{\text{dark}}}$, calculated as the difference between the illuminated and dark current divided by the dark current itself) and gain, defined as a ratio of photocurrent in each bias point and photocurrent at low voltage (at 30 V) before the onset of avalanche multiplication, are shown in figure~\ref{iv_m2}b.
+The gain becomes higher than 1 at 38\,V and gradually increases to above 5000 at 62\,V, where its further increase is limited by series resistance.
+Such a voltage range of 24\,V with gain increase is useful both for LGAD and SPAD mode of operation, where gain can be precisely controlled by adjusting the bias point.